Last Updated on October 19, 2020 by Bryan Fiveash

 If you’re a parent and love DIY projects, please join my Facebook Group!

-This project is currently being featured as a participant in the Rust-Oleum Creator’s Studio Get Glittered Product Challenge.
-(Voting ends April 22, 2019)
+This project was featured as a participant in the Rust-Oleum Creator’s Studio Get Glittered Product Challenge.
+(It finished in 2nd place!)

 Refinishing my daughter’s dresser has been a project that I’ve wanted to tackle for some time.
 So when Rust-Oleum asked if I wanted to participate in their Get Glittered Product Challenge, I said yes!

 I had a choice of three colors: Sterling Silver, Harvest Gold, or Iridescent Clear, and I chose Sterling Silver.
 The paint itself is a clear color with silver glitter, so I needed to put down a coat of primer, along with a relatively matching base color first.
 You can also use a tinted primer.